 Auditors and applicants not seeking a degree must complete the “Non-degree Seeking Student Application” form each semester, available from the Office of Enrollment Management.
 Permissions must be received from the instructor and the dean of the college in which the course is to be taken.
 The filing fee includes an application fee, a student services access matriculation fee and both fees are non-refundable.
 Non-degree seeking student applications are accepted up to the drop/add deadline for the semester.
-Such students will be allowed to enroll in any term only as part-time students, unless by approval of the dean of the college in which the courses of enrollment occur.
+Such students will be allowed to enroll in any term only as part-time students, and do not qualify for financial aid.

 Applicants seeking admission to the dual degree programs (MD/PhD and DMD/PhD) must meet admission requirements for both degree programs.
 Degrees are awarded concurrently.

 Admission to candidacy for graduation is not implied when admission to study is granted.
 Students seeking to graduate must apply to their college dean in the semester prior to their intended graduation.